 Transitions can be defined by stages of life or moments in a day, even by the people we meet, skills we learn and places we live.
 One thing is true for more people than not, transitions are hard!
-The same can be said for our family members with special needs often deal with transition periods differently as well.
-This sections will talk about transitions in their life and supports for them and for your whole family.
+The same can be said for our family members with special needs as well.
+This sections will talk about the transitions in their life and the support available for them and for your whole family.
 Don’t see what you’re looking for here?
 Just set up a time to talk with a Parent Navigator and they will help guide you through this leg of the journey too.

 There are supports which can help make the transition process easier.
 You don’t have to make the long-haul journey by yourselves.
 The Alaska Governor’s Council on Disabilities and Special Education (GCDSE) has a handbook that offers guidance on the transition to adulthood.
-Trainings and Parent Navigation are available at Stone Soup Group (SSG) or you can look into one of these many programs.
+Trainings and Parent Navigation are also available at Stone Soup Group (SSG) or you can look into one of these many programs.

 Zero to three

 A child from ages 0-3 can access infant learning program (ILP) services.
 An ILP provider helps to coordinate between the local schools, head starts, and other educational pursuits for your young one.
 These are also be called Part C services.
 As a child nears the age of three, the transition process of moving from Part C to what is called Part B, or preschool services, will occur.
 Both of these are ‘parts’ of Individuals with Disabilities Education Act, IDEA.

 For information on transitions from ILPs to pre-schools including a guide to the transition process titled, “Step Ahead Age Three,” you can call 907- 465-3170.

 Leaving High School